taoensso/carmine/README.md

 (wcar* :as-pipeline (car/ping)) ; => ["PONG"] ; Note the pipeline-style reply
 ```

-If the server responds with an error, an exception is thrown:
+If the server replies with an error, an exception is thrown:

 ```clojure
 (wcar* (car/spop "foo"))